Open to various classes of pulling vehicles. Prepare to pull your way to victory!

 For further questions or assistance, please contact our racer support team at info@albertadieselday.com.
 Let’s gear up for an electrifying day of diesel power and community!

 Competitions can register by visiting our ticket website .
 Select the event competitor option and complete the form.
-Submit your registration fee of $65, and you’re all set!
+Submit your registration fee of $65, sign your waiver, and you’re all set!

 The $65 registration fee grants you access to the race events, pits, dedicated racer areas, and pre-event testing opportunities.